felixnyamweya/wpsso-schema-json-ld/readme.txt

 = 1.3.0 =

-2016/02/27 - Added support for http://schema.org/VideoObject properties.
+2016/02/27 - Added support for the http://schema.org/VideoObject Schema type.

 = 1.2.0 =